emmanuellujan/emmanuellujan/README.md

 ### Hi there 👋

 - 💻 I'm a Research Scientist at the MIT's Computer Science & Artificial Intelligence Laboratory.
-- ⚛ My research integrates artificial intelligence, simulation, and high-level high‑performance programming—with applications in computational linear algebra, material science, and geothermal energy.
+- ⚛ My research integrates artificial intelligence, simulation, and high-level high‑performance programming—with applications in computational linear algebra and material science.
 - 📫 How to reach me: eljn@mit.edu.
 <!--
 **emmanuellujan/emmanuellujan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.